Gemini for safety filtering and content moderation

 To use Gemini for content moderation, follow these steps:

-• Define your moderation policies: Clearly outline the types of content you want to allow or prohibit on your platform.
+1. Define your moderation policies.
+Clearly outline the types of content that you want to allow or prohibit on your platform.

-• Prepare your test or evaluation data: Gather a representative dataset of content that reflects the diversity of your platform.
+2. Prepare test or evaluation data.
+Gather a representative dataset of content that reflects the diversity of your platform.
 Measure precision and recall on both benign and unsafe sets.

-• Iterate: Keep iterating the system instruction or prompt until you get expected results on your evaluation set.
+3. Iterate on your prompt.
+Continue to iterate on the system instruction or prompt until you get the expected results on your evaluation set.
+When creating your prompt, follow these best practices:

-• Turn off Gemini's safety filters, so as not to interfere with content moderation.
+• Turn off the built-in Gemini safety filters so that they don't interfere with your custom content moderation.

-• Monitor and iterate: Continuously monitor Gemini's performance and make adjustments as needed.
+5. Monitor and iterate.
+Continuously monitor the performance of Gemini and make adjustments as needed.

-• (Optional) Fine-tune Gemini: Use your dataset to fine-tune Gemini's understanding of your specific moderation policies.
+6. (Optional) Fine-tune Gemini.
+Use your dataset to fine-tune Gemini's understanding of your specific moderation policies.

 Suggested system instructions and prompts

 Translate your organization's specific policies into clear, actionable instructions for the model.
-This could include:
+These instructions can include:

-• Categories such as spam, hate speech, illegal goods, etc.
+• Categories such as spam, hate speech, and illegal goods.

 Content moderation classifier example